 - Spend time with heart-centered people.
 Love is contagious!
 If you find people who have this openness, which often seems to radiate from them no matter what they’re doing, try to be in their company and catch that frequency.

-More than technicalities, living in anahata requires a surrender of the ego, which can feel like a quantum leap from world of “normal” human life.
+Living in Anahata requires a surrender of the ego, which can feel like a quantum leap from world of “normal” human life.
 It’s no coincidence that even in the physical body, the greatest distance between two chakras is from manipura to anahata.
-This movement isn’t a linear progression—it’s not about gaining more and more energy until you can force yourself by the ego to live from the heart—but a radical dropping away of self-concern.
+This movement isn’t a linear progression—it’s not about gaining more and more energy until you can force yourself by the ego to live from the Heart—but a radical dropping away of self-concern.